funilrys/PyFunceble/docs/components/multiprocessing.rst

 ^^^^^^^^^^^^^^^^^

-We read the given inputs, add them into some queues and generate some outputs through other queues or threads.
+We read the given inputs, add them into some queues and generate some outputs through other queues or processes.

-Here is a short representation of the thread model behind the CLI testing:
+Here is a short representation of the process model behind the CLI testing:

 .. image:: https://raw.githubusercontent.com/PyFunceble/draw.io/master/dist/Process_Model_PyFunceble_CLI.png
     :alt: PyFunceble CLI Thread Model